You ache for companionship.

 Too fatigued to labor for creation,

-you scratch out a few, restless lines
+you scratch out a few restless lines

 and wander into the twilight

-chasing streetlamps until
+chasing streetlamps

-you can no longer bear the shuffle
+until you can no longer bear

-of your footsteps.
+the shuffle of your footsteps.

-You hurry home
+You scurry home

 and crawl into bed next to her.